AndriiKot/English/README.md

 always - usually - often - rarely / seldom - never

-Our students communicate every day
+Our students communicate every day "\n"

-I'm always confident in myself.
+I'm always confident in myself. '\n'

 Our students are the best.
 I love traveling with my family.